William Buddicom: Chevalier

-In 1848, revolution broke out in France, when the railways were still under early construction.
+In 1848, a revolution broke out in France, when the railways were still under early construction.
 The poor state of France's railways hindered aid efforts around the country, focusing attention on foreign rail technicians and assets.
 New technology in many sectors from agriculture to transport implied a transfer of worker skills, which were not all welcome.
 Buddicom in particular became the focus of anger and was personally threatened, but was protected by the support of his loyal French work-force.

 "…The night was a memorable one, storm and rain intensifying the emotions caused by the sight of the blazing bridge.
 There was no protection from any one but a few resolute French workmen and clerks, as the English workmen were advised by their comrades in the works to keep out of sight.
 Several of these men formed themselves into a sort of body-guard to protect Mr. Buddicom, and one man in particular heated some irons in one of the fires, and facing the crowd of mischief-makers, vowed destruction to any one who attempted to harm Mr. Buddicom.
 These hot irons had a wonderful effect, and though torches were lit, and bottles containing spirits of turpentine were prepared to quicken the fire, the idea was abandoned, thanks to the exertions of the workpeople…

 Despite the obvious danger to Buddicom himself, he remained in France with his workers at Rouen and ran a skeleton operation during the uprising, albeit now armed for his own protection.
 The banking system in France had all but collapsed, resulting in workers not being paid as pay-masters fled the violence.
-Buddicom appealed to the Bank of France who saw him as financially secure and intervened to release funding to pay his workers for the duration of unrest 1848-1852.
+Buddicom appealed to the Bank of France who saw him as financially secure and intervened to release funding to pay his workers for the duration of unrest 1848–1852.